Charles Webster Leonard

-Charles W. Leonard (November 1, 1844 – November 2, 1941) was an innovator in textile manufacturing, granite quarry excavation, as well as harness racing and rail transport.
+Charles W. Leonard (November 1, 1844 – November 2, 1941) was an American innovator in textile manufacturing, granite quarry excavation, as well as harness racing and rail transport.

 Leonard was born in Sharon, Massachusetts, the eldest of seven children.
 He was the son of Benjamin S. Leonard and Esther (Smith) Leonard.
 Charles attended Stoughtonham Institute at Sharon.
 He began work in 1866 as a clerk and salesman with Jackson, Mandell & Daniells of Boston.
 In February 1880 Charles married Emeline Thatcher Welch.
 She was the daughter of attorney Wilson Jarvis Welch of Newton Centre, Mass.
 Emeline was also a Mayflower descendant through her ancestor Josiah Winslow.
 Her grandfather was Boston dry goods merchant Peter Thatcher.

 John S. Holden and George F. Leonard acquired a Bennington, Vermont, mill in 1889 and started an operation under the name of John S. Holden Manufacturing Co.
 In 1892 John's eldest son Arthur joined the company and along with George's brother Charles W. Leonard of Newtonville, Mass., the name was then changed to Holden-Leonard & Co. as dry goods merchants, and began operating both the Bennington Woolen Mills and the Oneko Woolen Mills of New Bedford.